NOAA-ORR-ERD/py_gd/README.md

    export LD_LIBRARY_PATH='/usr/local/lib'
    ```
  * Download the libgd version 2.1.1 tar file from [bitbucket](https://bitbucket.org/libgd/gd-libgd/downloads)
+ * Build the tar file from source and install it
  * Clone the [py_gd repository](https://github.com/NOAA-ORR-ERD/py_gd) to your local machine
  * Create a virtualenv to scope your python installations to this project (<i>optional</i>)
  * pip install cython